iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 ## Summary/Goals

-Allows verification of unrevoked credentials that are undeniable issued for the holder and uniquely presented to the verifier.
+Allows presentation of verifiable credentials that are issued to a holder and uniquely presented to a third-party verifier.

 ## Example Use-Cases

 ## Specification

+### Roles:
+- [Holder](https://www.w3.org/TR/vc-data-model/#dfn-holders): possesses one or more credentials that are combined in a verifiable presentation to show proof of ownership to the verifier.
+- [Verifier](https://www.w3.org/TR/vc-data-model/#dfn-verifier): receives and validates the credentials presented by the holder.

 ```mermaid
 sequenceDiagram